Get Better Quotes 35+

 DE Workers' Comp Specialists

-Rates on Workers' Compensation Insurance in the state of Delaware are high and they have been rising in recent years.
-Delaware work comp rates are 25 percent higher than the national average, which makes it the 9th most expensive state in the country to find coverage.
+Rates on Workers' Compensation Insurance in the state of Delaware are high but they have been coming down in recent years.
+Delaware work comp rates are about 6% percent higher than the national average, which makes it the 23rd most expensive state in the country to find coverage.
 Don't pay too much for your policy.

 DE Class Codes